Travel information and requirements for African Safari Destinations due to COVID-19 (Coronavirus)

 Which safari destinations are open and what are the requirements….?

 Below is a list of popular safari destinations with their current opening details and restrictions or requirements

 Kenya opened for international travel from 01 August 2020.
 Most safari camps and operators are open for business.
-The government has also reduced their park entry fees until June 2021.

 Requirements: All international travellers must produce a negative PCR test certificate on arrival obtained within 96 hours of departure from their originating country.
 Passengers must be in good health.
 Temperatures must test below 37.5 degrees celcius (100F).
 All travellers arriving into Kenya are required to complete a Travellers Health Surveillance Form issued by the Ministry of Health – click here for the form link.
 Quarantine is not required for travellers listed on the Kenyan list of approved States and Territories.